EliasPotagas/ShopNest/README.md

 - **Laptop Demand & High AOV:** Laptops accounted for **33% of total sales ($9.5M)**.
 Despite having the **lowest order volume**, they had the **highest AOV**, averaging **$1.3K per order**.
 - **Least Popular Product:** Bose Headphones had the weakest performance, recording just **3K units sold** and **27 total orders**, making them the **least desirable product** in our catalog.
 - **Apple iPhone’s Underperformance:** Despite high demand for Apple products, the iPhone was the **worst-performing product**, with only **288 units sold**, generating **$213K in sales**.
-- TODO: change this to Laptop refunds point.

 ### Recommendations: